Provider Datalab – Usage & Concepts

 Authentication

-Provider Datalab is a building block for workspace provisioning.
-It can wire authentication into the runtime, but the stronger and more flexible pattern is often to delegate user authentication to the surrounding platform, especially at the ingress layer.
+Provider Datalab is a workspace building block.
+It can wire authentication into the runtime, but the cleaner production pattern is often to delegate authentication to the surrounding platform, especially at ingress.

 Multiple options are possible: